-In addition to performing at venues and events such as The Cape Playhouse (Cape Cod Women's Festival), The Beal House: South Shore Folk Music Club; Love/Live/Local Music Series; "PorchFest2017" (as co-organizer and artist); and "Massachusetts Walking Tour", Kim's performance history includes house concerts, radio appearances: (Colette O'Connor's "New England Women Songwriters" on "The Wimmin's Show" KZUM FM Lincoln, NB; WOMR's "Healing Wisdom" hosted by Pandora Peoples and "The Old Songs' Home" hosted by Bob Weiser; WKKL's "Six Degrees of Separation" hosted by Amara Mustafa, "Studio Session Live Radio" hosted by WUMB's Dave Palmater) and television appearances ("Sessions from Industrial Drive" hosted by Betsy Siggins, "Live From Center Stage", Colette O'Connor's "World Music Day" as artist and co-host and "For The Love of Words" hosted by Rich Berg).
+In addition to performing at venues and events such as The Cape Playhouse (Cape Cod Women's Festival), The Beal House: South Shore Folk Music Club; Love/Live/Local Music Series; "PorchFest2017" (as co-organizer and artist); and "Massachusetts Walking Tour", Kim's performance history includes house concerts, radio appearances: (Colette O'Connor's "New England Women Songwriters" on "The Wimmin's Show" KZUM FM Lincoln, NB; WOMR's "Healing Wisdom" hosted by Pandora Peoples and "The Old Songs' Home" hosted by Bob Weiser; WKKL's "Six Degrees of Separation" hosted by Amara Mustafa, "Studio Session Live Radio" hosted by WUMB's Dave Palmater) and television appearances ("Sessions from Industrial Drive" hosted by Betsy Siggins, "Live From Center Stage", and Colette O'Connor's "World Music Day" as artist and co-host.

 Kim's debut cd entitled "Above Ground" , recorded and produced by Grammy nominated producer Jon Evans in Brick Hill Studio, was released worldwide in September 2017.